Tuesday, January 23, 2018

 20th Century Electric Railway Foundation

 The 20th Century Electric Railway Foundation in La Canada, CA first provided a matching grant opportunity to benefit the Narcissus in the fall of 2014.
 We had 90 days to raise the initial $10,000.
 Once raised, donations would be matched dollar-for-dollar, up to the full $10K.
 We were successful that fall in raising the full $10K in ninety days.
-The largest portion was donated by individuals that were either staff members or alum from my employer in Saco, Maine, Thornton Academy.
+The largest portion was donated by individuals who were either staff members or alum from my employer in Saco, Maine, Thornton Academy.

 In the months following the successful matching grant campaign, I would occasionally send project progress updates to the secretary of the 20th Century Electric Railway Foundation.
 Later in the autumn of 2015, the Foundation secretary at the time called me to discuss the progress of the Narcissus Project.
-That conversation led to a discussion about other future plans pertaining to the Museum.
+That conversation led to a discussion about other future plans for the Museum.
 Ultimately, from that conversation, two separate matching grant opportunities were offered to the Museum.
 Starting early in 2016, the $40,000 matching grant to benefit the Narcissus was kicked off, followed later by a $75,000 matching grant challenge to benefit Seashore Trolley Museum's Preserve & Protect capital campaign.
 The initial goal for both of these very generous and important fundraising opportunities for the Museum was met in 2017!

 Later in 2017, our paperwork was prepared, sent to the Foundation, and verified, and a $40,000 check for the Narcissus Project was issued and mailed to the Museum late last week.